-Kuwaitis tend to spend their leisure time with friends and family, often during regular diwaniyah gatherings (see p.
-1 and 3 of centers, museums, and parks.
-During the cooler months, many families enjoy excursions to the desert (see p.
-2 of Family and Kinship).
+Kuwaitis tend to spend their leisure time with friends and family, often during regular diwaniyah gatherings (see Family and museums, and parks.
+During the cooler months, many families enjoy excursions to the desert (see Family and Kinship).

-Family and Kinship) or over meals to celebrate weddings, birthdays, and religious holidavs.
-Kuwaitis also eniov dining. shopping, and socializing at shopping malls and traditional covered markets (souas) and visiting movie theatres. culture and recreation
+Kinship) or over meals to celebrate weddings. birthdays, and religious holidavs.
+Kuwaitis also eniov dining, shopping, and socializing at shopping malls and traditional covered markets (sougs) and visitina movie theatres. culture and recreation centers.

 Festivals: Kuwait hosts a series of fairs and festivals to attract international visitors.
-Notable events include the Hala February Festival, a month-long celebration of spring; the Al-Qurain Cultural Festival, featuring theater, poetry, and music; the International Music Festival, showcasing Kuwaiti musical traditions alongside acts from around the world; and the Pearl Diving Festival, celebrating the ancient traditions of pearl diving (see p.
-2-5 of History and Myth).
+Notable events include the Hala February Festival, a month-long celebration of spring; the Al-Qurain Cultural Festival, featuring theater, poetry, and music; the International Music Festival, showcasing Kuwaiti musical traditions alongside acts from around the world; and the Pearl Diving Festival, celebrating the ancient traditions of pearl diving (see History and Myth).